It will only take 7 minutes to read this post!

 I remember the class when my Chinese teacher said we were going to do some writing.
 She gave my friend and I one of those books with the grids they give to school children and I just thought: ‘I have no idea what I’m doing!’

 You can call it defeatist, or a bad attitude, but I honestly thought that it was just too complicated for little old me.
 Even as we started I felt like I couldn’t even hold the pen properly to make a stroke.
-Actually by the end of the class I quite enjoyed myself, but it wasn’t until after a few weeks that she began to teach us about radicals.
+Actually, by the end of the class, I quite enjoyed myself, but it wasn’t until after a few weeks that she began to teach us about radicals.
 That was when I got really excited about learning to read and write Chinese.
 The fact that characters had a meaning, that they weren’t just lots of lines that sometimes made pretty pictures was amazing!
 The penny dropped (from a great height), a light bulb went on after a long powercut and I realised that maybe I actually ’got’ it and that even I had a chance to learn to read and write Chinese.

 We have written several posts focused on radicals and their meanings and it seems as though a lot of you really understand the value of radicals.
-However, there are lots of newcomers to Written Chinese and so it seems fitting to now explain the reason why learning radicals is important in order to further your Chinese.
+However, there are lots of newcomers to Written Chinese and so it seems fitting to now explain the reason why learning radicals are important in order to further your Chinese.

 So let’s start by having a look at the following characters: